Becoming an Amazon Bestselling Author with a First Fiction Book: An Interview with ML Banner

 Well, thanks so much for your time and advice.
 I look forward to seeing more indie success-stories like yours!

-What creative marketing techniques do you personally use to propel your books after their launch?
+What creative marketing techniques do you personally use in your quest to becoming a bestselling author?
 What’s your take on exclusivity and KDP Select?
 Do join the conversation, or ask Michael any question you want (even about what happened to the annoying fly after the interview) in the comments below!